jrmejiaa/vscode-yangcraft/README.md

 ### Syntax Highlight

-Due to the fact that there is no YANG LSP available, I based on the work of [`marko2276`](https://github.com/marko2276) to create the syntax using TextMate, I tried my best to separate the different sections of YANG into meaningful descriptions.
 The YANG modeling looks like this with the extension

 ![YANG module section](assets/syntax_highlight_1.png)